-St Brigid’s College Senior School curriculum provides opportunities for students to develop skills and attitudes that will allow them to make informed choices about their future.
+St Brigid’s College Secondary School curriculum provides opportunities for students to develop skills and attitudes that will allow them to make informed choices about their future.
 A wide choice of subjects caters for students’ individual needs, interests and strengths.

 Students are encouraged to pursue personal excellence in a nurturing environment that focuses on the development of the whole person.
-Interpersonal and self-management skills, which are a vital part of becoming independent and responsible life-long learners, are at the heart of the Senior School philosophy.
+Interpersonal and self-management skills, which are a vital part of becoming independent and responsible life-long learners, are at the heart of the Secondary School philosophy.

 Broadly, there are four options for course selections available to students: